Scholarships of up to $3000 are available for women who are planning to take up training in non-traditional industries.

 There are more than 180 qualifications to choose from, starting at Certificate II level.

-If you would like to start a career or upskill in an industry where women currently make up less than 25% of the total workforce, register your interest for the 2017 scholarship program.
+If you would like to start a career or upskill in an industry where women currently make up less than 25% of the total workforce, apply now for the 2017 scholarship program.

 Scholarships are available to women and employers of women.